Are you at risk of acquiring a hospital infection?

 One of the most frequent and preventable medical mistakes is poor hygiene resulting in deadly infections.
 Here’s how those infections happen.

-Undergoing surgery, even laproscopic surgery, is an invasive process.
+Undergoing surgery, even laparoscopic surgery, is an invasive process.
 All South Carolina hospitals must follow protocols for preventing infection during surgery, but all surgeons, surgery nurses, anesthesiologists and others in the operating room must also use their own common sense.

 For example, anyone entering the operating room should scrub up by disinfecting their hands and arms, and use gloves, face masks and other protective garments to avoid contaminating your surgical site and resulting wounds.
 If they sneeze, cough, use their cellphone (a known carrier of all kinds of bacteria) or otherwise contaminate the area, they need to repeat this process and acquire clean garments.